10092579Josh/Tempus_Timesheet_Kotlin/README.md

+new assets dynamic icons and colours fixed again user loop issue fixed user notifications ended 00:36 14/6/2023

+started at 9:30 14/06/2023
-new assets dynamic icons and colours fixed again user loop issue fixed user notifications added colour to buttons found a button solution for dialog's upgraded all plug ins to new versions upgraded gradle fixed issue where clicking ok on empty dialogue would wipe firebase
+added colour to buttons
+found a button solution for dialog's upgraded all plug ins to new versions upgraded gradle fixed issue where clicking ok on empty dialogue would wipe firebase beta dialog is ready for broad implementation beta notification is ready for broad implementation croutons are ready for replacing toast front end needs to decide on a design fixed dialog works with no issues edit user now works and can update user details sign up button colour wont change all part 2 except date and total hours work well added custom buttons added custom possible layouts need to implement error handling and comments app is ready for beta 2 ended at 17:45 14/06/2023